KMEL: AOR era (1977–1984)

 On July 2, 1977, after Century Broadcasting purchased the FM station, KFRC-FM changed call letters to KMEL, and flipped to album-oriented rock ("AOR").
 Psychedelic poster artist Victor Moscoso created the station's mascot: a camel wearing headphones.
 The station used the KMEL call letters to name itself "Camel 106".

 KMEL was a top-rated station in 1980, with a tightly formatted approach, and along with newer rival KSFX, helped force legendary rival KSAN to switch to country music.
 That same year, KMEL signed popular New York radio personality and San Francisco native Alex Bennett.
 Bennett anchored the morning position which was followed by well-liked veteran Tony Kilbert covering mid-day, music director Paul Vincent covering the afternoon, then Mary Holloway and Michael St. John in the evening.
 The station played mostly cuts from about 30 top rock albums, interspersed with a few lesser known songs such as on the "Fresh Kamel Trax" feature highlighting new albums at noon and at 8 p.m.
 With news reporter/sidekick Joe Regelski, Bennett built a large following over the next two years, becoming known as a "benignly nasty" morning DJ, "the guy everybody loves to hate", according to Promotion Director Ken Wardell.

-The year 1982 saw many changes at Bay Area rock stations.
+In 1982, there were many changes at Bay Area rock stations.
 In January 1982, KMEL obtained a new rival when KCBS-FM transformed itself from an adult contemporary-format station into rock-formatted KRQR.
 In May 1982, AOR competitor KSFX dropped rock and went to a talk format as KGO-FM.
 Bennett and Regelski left KMEL in June after the station hired Sebastian, Casey & Associates as programming consultants to increase ratings.
 Bennett said that programming consultants were "the single most cancerous force in our industry."
 In August, Bennett and Regelski went to work at KQAK.
 KMEL lost market share to its competition—KQAK, KRQR, KOME and KSJO.
 In September 1982, KFOG entered the battle for rock-listener market share after dropping its beautiful music format in favor of an eclectic mix of rock.
 With so many album rock stations in the Bay Area, KMEL faced stiff competition.